The Coogee to Bondi walk is one of the most famous walks in Sydney. And rightly so!

 Gordons Bay is a small cove, popular with snorkelers and stand-up paddleboarders.
-The shallow, rocky waters and offshore reef make for the perfect place to explore the underwater world.
+The shallow, rocky waters and offshore reefs make for the perfect place to explore the underwater world.

 Gordons Bay to Clovelly Beach

-From Gordons Bay, there’s a short uphill climb and once you reach the top, you’ll have unspoiled views of Gordons Bay to the right.
+From Gordons Bay, there’s a short uphill climb.
+Once you reach the top, you’ll have unspoiled views of Gordons Bay to the right.

-You’ll continue walking along the path before you catch your first sight on Clovelly Beach: The best beach for families!
+You’ll continue walking along the path before you catch your first sight on Clovelly Beach: The best beach along the Bondi Coastal walk for families!

-As you initially turn into Clovelly Beach you won’t actually see the beach.
-My first impressions were that of shock!
+As you initially turn into Clovelly Beach, you won’t actually see the beach.

-There were hundreds of people tanning on the concrete floor next to what looked like an exceptionally long swimming pool – it seemed absurd to me.
+Instead, you’ll see hundreds of people tanning on the concrete floor next to a long natural swimming pool.

-But, walking further around the point and going inland, I eventually saw what all the fuss was about!
+But, walking further around the point and going inland, you’ll eventually see what all the fuss is about!

 Clovelly Beach to Shark Point

-If you’ve prepared a few snacks, Shark Point is a good place to have a lunch break but keep an eye out for dolphins and whales as it provides a great vantage point for sightings.
+If you’ve prepared a few snacks, Shark Point is a good place to have a lunch break.
+Keep an eye out for dolphins and whales, as it provides a great vantage point for sightings.

-After your break, continue on the rugged path where you’ll pass Clovelly Bowling Club and Burrows Park Sportsfield – This clifftop rugby field has an incredible backdrop and we couldn’t help but watch 5 minutes of a school game that was taking place.
+After your break, continue on the rugged path where you’ll pass Clovelly Bowling Club and Burrows Park Sportsfield.

-Soon you’ll meet up with the rest of the crew walking from Coogee to Bondi Beach.
+Soon you’ll connect with the standard trail from Coogee to Bondi Beach.

 Shark Point to Waverley Cemetery

-So, not only does the Coogee to Bondi walk take you past several stunning beaches, but you’ll also set your sights on one of the most beautiful cemeteries in the world!
+Not only does the Coogee to Bondi walk take you past several stunning beaches.
+But you’ll also set your sights on one of the most beautiful cemeteries in the world!

-The size of the cemetery, and its prime real estate, certainly make it one of those awe-inspiring moments (or am I the only one who didn’t know about it prior to doing to Coogee to Bondi coastal walk).
+The size of the cemetery, and its prime real estate, certainly make it one of those awe-inspiring moments.

 Waverley Cemetery to Bronte Beach